apache/arrow/python/doc/source/ipc.rst

    buf = sink.get_result()
    buf.size

-The difference between :class:`~pyarrow.FileReader` and :class:`~pyarrow.StreamReader` is that the input source must have a ``seek`` method for random access.
-The stream reader only requires read operations:
+The difference between :class:`~pyarrow.BatchFileReader` and :class:`~pyarrow.BatchStreamReader` is that the input source must have a ``seek`` method for random access.
+The stream reader only requires read
+operations:

 .. ipython:: python

-   reader = pa.FileReader(buf)
+   reader = pa.BatchFileReader(buf)

 Because we have access to the entire payload, we know the number of record batches in the file, and can read any at random: